 Shadhika provides college and vocational scholarships to young women who have demonstrated leadership on girls’ rights issues under our Supports for Success program.
 In addition to full tuition support, recipients receive English tutoring, computer classes, a laptop, and job readiness training.
 As part of the scholarship, recipients carry out a community project to advance girls’ rights during their school year.

 Each year, Shadhika hosts our Scholars from across India for a four-day summit to learn new leadership skills and collaborate on their community projects.
 Meeting in teams based on their project focus (i.e. child marriage, right to education, sexual harassment, etc.), these young leaders share best practices, brainstorm on potential actions, and support each other to advance their cause.
 Through the summit, these young women leaders are building a supportive network to advance girls’ rights in India.

 Shadhika provides media internships to empower these young leaders to tell their stories firsthand.
 Through blogs, videos, photography, poetry, and social media posts, these young women leaders are sharing their personal challenges, strategies, and successes to advance their rights in their communities.

 After graduation, these young women leaders take a pledge to continue to “pay it forward” and mentor the next generation of girl leaders.
 Meeting annually, alums serve as advisors to Shadhika, helping us to improve our efforts in India.

-DAWN Initiative to End Gender-based Violence
+Initiative to End Gender-based Violence

 Finally, Shadhika has launched a multi-year initiative in three rural villages outside of Varanasi in Uttar Pradesh that is working with boys, men, and “gatekeepers” such as elected officials, religious leaders, and police, to build awareness and understanding to mobilize action to prevent gender-based violence, specifically sexual harassment and domestic violence.